 Company & Legislative Profile

-Coca-Cola ($KO) is currently facing 7 active congressional signals tracked by HillSignal.
-With 3 bullish, and 4 bearish signals, the average legislative impact score is 4.0/10.
-Key sectors affected include Consumer, Manufacturing and Technology.
+Coca-Cola ($KO) is currently facing 9 active congressional signals tracked by HillSignal.
+With 3 bullish, 2 neutral, and 4 bearish signals, covering 6 sectors.
+Key sectors affected include Consumer, Manufacturing and Agriculture.
 Recent major catalysts include Growing and Preserving Innovation in America Act of 2025 and No Tax Breaks for Outsourcing Act.
 Below is the complete tracker of government activity affecting Coca-Cola’s market performance.

 Total Signals